What is the best homeschool curriculum?

 • How to FINALLY choose the right homeschool curriculum.

 Before we move on, I want to address something.

-I believe it boils down to two things:
+I believe the non-stop homeschool curriculum search boils down to two things:

 1. Homeschool Curriculum FOMO, and